 Call to Artists for Black History Month

-NYC Parks’ Ebony Society invites you to submit your work for the exhibition Power to the People in the Arsenal Gallery in celebration of Black History Month.
+NYC Parks’ Ebony Society invites you to submit your work for the exhibition Kings and Queens in the Arsenal Gallery in celebration of Black History Month.

 All submissions should include: